 LITERATURE IN A GLOBALISED WORLD

-This Research Master’s programme offers you an excellent balance between linguistic variety and general theoretical perspectives on the nature of literature, its past and its future.
-As a student in this programme, you will learn to analyse the ways in which literature interacts with (and reflects on) its cultural and social environment against the background of globalisation and new media technologies.
+As a student in this program, you will learn to analyze the ways in which literature interacts with (and reflects on) its cultural and social environment against the background of globalization and new media technologies.

 A COMPARATIVE APPROACH